JonSteadmanCollege/HotBeansWeb/README.md

 Trying to get new dvelopers and get people to hire us to make websites.
 Thanks Jonathan Steadman.
 Helpful for people that needs to do HotBeansWeb for college.
+Please feel free to use everything on this website as its open source but please update soem content like the colors.
 :)